You’ve landed here so you must be wondering how to stop boots from rubbing ankles because it’s certainly a mood killer!

 Walking shoes are engineered for walking, and indoor football shoes are engineered for indoor football.
 So, you can’t possibly wear a pair of indoor football shoes to take a stroll in the park.

-Wearing the wrong shoes can cause minor cuts on your ankles and the top of your foot.
 If the issue persists, blisters and other kinds of problems will form.
 And if you don’t treat them, you might not be able to wear your favorite shoes anymore.

 What Happens When Your Boots Rub Your Ankles?

 Boots rubbing ankles will cause friction and form minor cuts with excruciating pain.
-There are four types of cuts that can make you feel highly uncomfortable:

 Blisters

 Blisters are the most common problem arising from boots or shoes rubbing the back of your ankles.
 These fluid-filled small bumps can get worse if you bend or flex your ankle.
-It’s best to treat them before they burst because the exposed skin will lead to more infections.
-They will form dark spots on your ankles when dry.

 Bursitis

-Constant friction and pressure will cause your ankle joint to hurt and swell.
 This condition is called bursitis, and it’s caused by tiny pieces of debris that get caught in the shoes you wear and rub against your ankle.

 Achilles Tendinosis